Working Principle of Stepper Motor

 The movement and speed of the stepper motor are controlled with the help of external drivers or controllers.
 The driver receives the signal from microcontrollers or computers.
 These signals dictate the timing and sequence of energising the windings, which determines the motor's speed and direction of rotation.

-The rotor aligns itself with the initial energised winding.
-The controller sends a pulse to energise the next coil in the sequence which causes the rotor to align itself with a new magnetic field and rotates in discrete steps.
+The rotor aligns itself with the first activated magnetic field.
+With each subsequent electrical pulse, the controller sends a signal to energise the next coil in the sequence, which causes the rotor to align itself with a new magnetic field and rotate in discrete steps.

 Conclusion